ksahlin/strobealign/README.md

 1. Implements a paired-end alignment mode.
 2. Implements a rescue mode both in SE and PE alignment modes (described in preprint v2).
-3. Changed to symmetrical strobemer hashvalues due to inversions (described in preprint v2).
+3. Changed to symmetrical strobemer hash values due to inversions (described in preprint v2).

 ### Version 0.0.2